-[7] In Robinson FC, at paragraphs 17 to 19, this Court summarized the policy and history underlying these regulatory and policy provisions, which background I do not understand to be the subject of any controversy between the parties.
+[7] In Robinson v Canada (Attorney General), 2020 FC 942 [Robinson FC], affirmed in Canada (Attorney General) v Robinson, 2022 FCA 59 [Robinson FCA], this Court summarized at paragraphs 17 to 19 the policy and history underlying these regulatory and policy provisions, which background I do not understand to be the subject of any controversy between the parties.

 Due to increased participation in the Canadian fishery in the late 1970s, concern developed about control by fish processing companies of the inshore harvesting sector, which could lead to fewer independent licence holders and decreased benefit from the fisheries resource for local communities.
 To address this concern, DFO introduced what is termed the "fleet separation policy", which separated the interests of the harvesting sector from those of the processing sector.
 DFO stopped issuing new licences for fisheries in the inshore fleet to processing corporations in order to promote the control of fishing licences in the inshore fleet by those residing in and operating out of local coastal communities.
 These policy elements are incorporated in the Policy.